WDI-SEA/react-development-course-materials/06-Applied Practice/06-final-project-prompt.md

 ### Deliverables

-When you're satisfied with your web application and have implemented at least one of the further options, host your app on Heroku.
-Share the link as well as your repository with your instructor.
+When you're satisfied with your web application and have implemented at least one of the further options, host it on Heroku.
+Share the link and your repository with your instructor.

 Enjoy the challenge!